Great Dane: Dog Breed Profile and Information

 The Great Dane is a giant dog breed and is one of the biggest dog breeds.

-The Great Dane is a magnificent, intelligent, and loyal dog that has a warm temperament.
+The Great Dane is a magnificent, intelligent, and loyal dog with a warm temperament.

-This dog breed is often referred to as gentle giants and is loved for its radiant spirit and tender companionship.
+This dog breed is often called a gentle giant and is loved for its radiant spirit and tender companionship.

-Great Danes have an attachment with their owners, and they make incredible family pets.
+Great Danes are attached to their owners and make incredible family pets.
 A properly trained dog will get along well in most households.

-Owners do not necessarily need extra large space to accommodate a Great Dane, but notwithstanding, this is a dog that needs enough space, majorly because of its tail.
+Owners do not necessarily need extra large space to accommodate a Great Dane, but notwithstanding, this dog needs enough space, mainly because of its tail.

 Unfortunately, just like other large dogs, the breed’s lifespan is regrettably shorter than the average dog.